What is the Purpose of a Stop-Loss Provision in a Health Insurance Plan?

 Conclusion

-A stop-loss supply is a specific article in a health insurance policy with a deductible and coinsurance arrangement that specifies that once the insured’s out-of-pocket expenses reach the predetermined amount or limit specified in the policy, they are no longer required to pay any percentage of the medical costs.
-Without this clause, the insured would always be responsible for some of their medical expenses.
+A stop-loss supply functions as a crucial component within a health insurance policy.
+It operates within a deductible and coinsurance framework, delineating that once the insured’s out-of-pocket expenses meet the predetermined threshold outlined in the policy, they are exempt from further payment of any percentage of medical costs.
+This clause is indispensable as it relieves the insured from perpetual responsibility for a portion of their medical expenses.